 Please note that payment must be received before the event.
-Payment is required within 5 working days on receipt of invoice.
+Payment is required within 5

+working days on receipt of of invoice.

 Cheque: Made payable to Marcus Evans (Australia) Pty Ltd

-Cardholder's Name

-Bank Transfer: National Australia Bank
+Bank Transfer: National Australia Bank.
 Branch Code 082001.
-Account No. 62 391 8002

-quoting delegate name(s) and TR83 as reference.
+Account No. 62 391 8002 quoting delegate name(s) and NZTR46 as reference.

 Credit Card No:

-J Ы - American E Express Secu rity Code:
+American Express Security C Code:

-Please debit my ☐ VISA $\square$ MasterCard ☐ American Express ☐ Diners Club
+Please debit my DVISA MasterCard American Express Diners Club

-Exp.
-Date:
+Cardholder's Name

 Confirmation Details: After receiving payment a receipt will be issued.
-If you do not receive a letter outlining joining details two weeks prior to the event, please contact the Conference Co-ordinator at marcus evans
+If you do not receive a letter outlining joining details two weeks prior to the event, please contact the Conference Co-ordinator at marcus evans.

 Cancellations: Substitutions are welcome at any time.
 All bookings carry a 50% liability immediately after a fully completed sales contract has been received by marcus evans.
-To obtain the balance of the Conference fee as a credit to be applied against another conference, summit, training course or video, written notice of the cancellation must be received by mail or fax 3 weeks before the conference date i.e. 3rd June - Melbourne, 7th June - Sydney.
+To obtain the balance of the Conference fee as a credit to be applied against another conference, summit, training course or video, written notice of the cancellation must be received by mail or fax 3 weeks before the conference date i.e. 31st May 2004.
 Cancellations with less than 3 weeks notice of the conference date carry a 100% liability, however course notes will still be available.
 Payment must be made prior to the conference and the client agrees that in case of dispute or cancellation of this contract marcus evans will not be able to mitigate its losses for less than 50% of the contract value.
 If for any reason marcus evans decide to amend this conference, we are not responsible for covering airfare, hotel or other costs incurred by registrants.
-In the event that marcus evans cancels the event, marcus evans reserve the right to transfer this booking to another conference to be held in the following six months, or to provide a credit of an equivalent amount to another conference within the same sector within the following six
+In the event that marcus evans cancels the event, marcus evans reserve the right to transfer this booking to another conference to be held in the following six months, or to provide a credit of an equivalent amount to another conference within the same sector within the following six months.

 Indemnity: Should for any reason outside the control of marcus evans, the venue or speakers change, or the event be cancelled due to an act of terrorism, extreme weather conditions or industrial action, marcus evans shall endeavour to reschedule but the client hereby indemnifies and holds marcus evans harmless from and against any and all costs, damages and expenses, including attorneys' fees, which are incurred by the client.
-The construction, validity and performance of this Agreement shall be governed in all respects by the laws of Australia to the exclusive jurisdiction of whose Courts the Parties hereby
+The construction, validity and performance of this Agreement shall be governed in all respects by the laws of Australia to the exclusive jurisdiction of whose Courts the Parties hereby agree to submit.

 Privacy/Data Protection: Personal information is collected, stored and used by Marcus Evans in accordance with the Privacy Act, for the purpose of fulfillment, direct marketing and business and product development.
 To find out more information, update your record or be removed from our contact/mailing/email list (or that of our partners, from whom we may have obtained your name) please contact us as below.
 Marcus Evans, from time to time, shares its client information with selected external parties so they may contact you about products and services that may interest you.
-If you do not want your name passed on to other companies, please tick this box $[\phantom{1}\phantom{1}\phantom{1}]$ and fax this page back to: 02 9223 your name passed on to other companies, please tick this box [ ] and fax this page back to: 02 9223 2352 or mail it to Marcus Evans, Marketing Dept, Level 7, 77 Castlereagh Street, Sydney NSW 2000 or email your request to: marketing@marcusevansau.com or telephone 02 9223 2137 and we will be pleased to respect your wishes.
+If you do not want your name passed on to other companies, please tick this box [] and fax this page back to: 02 9223 2352 or mail it to Marcus Evans, Marketing Dept, Level 7, 77 Castlereagh Street, Sydney NSW 2000 or email your request to: marketing@marcusevansau.com or telephone 02 9223 2137 and we will be pleased to respect your wishes.
 For training and security purposes telephone calls may be recorded or monitored.
 Automatic dialling may be used.